 The American Cancer Society strongly recommends regular prostate exams starting as early as age 40, depending on your cancer risk.
-Prostate exams at Urology Associates of Mobile and smart lifestyle choices are excellent, proactive ways to prevent prostate cancer.
+Prostate exams at Urology Associates and smart lifestyle choices are excellent, proactive ways to prevent prostate cancer.

 A prostate exam is a medical exam conducted by your urology specialist.
 Prostate exams typically include two main components, a digital rectal exam and a prostate-specific antigen (PSA) test.